LEGO Horse Figures

 And then there’s Nokk that comes with the Frozen 2 sets.
 It’s released in 2019 with a new mould in trans-light blue.
 In 2021, the pony mould is used for it and the color changes to satin trans-light blue, and the big one is re-released using that color in 2022.

 There are two figures I’d like to add here, even though Bricklink doesn’t count them as animals.
 The first one is the piñata that comes with the CMF 20 series.
 When I first saw it, I thought “Cool, they have made preparations for the foal mould!”.
 Even though the foal came with a different mould, I still think it’s worth mentioning.
 The second one is Eeyore, which is listed as a minifigure.
-Yes, I know, it’s a donkey, not a horse, but until 2024 it was the only donkey we had, so I thought he should be a part of this article.
+Until 2024, it was the only donkey we had, so I thought he should be a part of this article.

 Until 2024?
 Yes, we finally have our first donkey figure!
 It comes with the Magical Madrigal House (43245) set.
 I admit, I may have squealed when I first saw it (okay, I admit every new animal mould has the same effect on me :)) ).
-I didn’t have a chance to add it to my collection yet, but it’s on the top of my wish list.
 We will most likely see it in different colors and prints in Friends sets in the future.

 LEGO DUPLO Horse Figures